 2. If initial enquiries look promising, then one of the Foster Team will contact you either by email, text or Messenger normally to agree a convenient time to give you a call.
 At this point you can ask the foster carer, who knows the dog best, any questions you may have.
 This is an informal chat and again you are under no obligation but also at this point we will not reserve/promise a dog to you.
 If both parties are happy to proceed a home check will be arranged – this primarily will be about the safety of the home i.e garden fences, back gates, doorways etc – we take the safety of our dogs very seriously and you will be advised if the dog you are interested in is a flight risk/escape artist – not all are, but better to be safe than sorry.

 4. If both the fosterer and adopter are confident of a successful adoption, the foster carer will discuss with another team member to ensure all eventualities have been assessed.
 Arrangements for you to come and collect the dog to begin the two week home trial will be made.
-On the day of collection the adoption fee is to be paid (currently £295.00).
+On the day of collection the adoption fee is to be paid (currently £395 for dogs aged 7 and over and £450 for dogs under 7).
 Dogs must be transported either in a crate or seatbelt restraint in accordance with UK law.

 5. At the end of the two-week trial and assuming everything has gone well, Cloud K9 Rescue will forward the Pet Passport to you and your contact details will be transferred to the Microchip registration.

 6. Happy Ever After!
 All we ask is that you keep them safe, give them a life they once only dreamt of and to please please stay in touch – We LOVE to hear what they are up to and to help or offer advice if any issues arise.